Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences

-The Oak Creek Canyon Scenic Drive is one of the top five in the U.S., according to Rand McNally.
-Highway 89 begins at Flagstaff and takes you to Sedona.
+According to Rand McNally, the Oak Creek Canyon Scenic Drive is one of the top five in the U.S. Highway 89 begins at Flagstaff and takes you to Sedona.
 It's about a 30-mile drive that will take about 45 minutes, depending on how often you pull over to look around.
 There is a lovely overlook park at the top of the canyon about 15 minutes south of Flagstaff, offering a beautiful bird's eye view of this forested red rock region.

 There are hairpin switchbacks along the way.
 Once again, I was both terrified and mesmerized by the experience.
 I can report that the view was totally worth the fears I faced.
 The 15 mile an hour speed limit around the turns helped a lot, and there are guard rails along the cliffside of the road.
 The elevation drops about 4000 feet from the overlook to Sedona, another 15 miles from there.

 Sedona, home of the infamous red rocks, hosts a population of only 10,000, but it seems like a lot more, from a traffic perspective, because of the massive tourism.
 Scenic Highway 89 is heavily traveled at Sedona.